Configuring sk-burglary 3.6.0

 Reputation per level

 The amount of reputation required to reach each level can be configured using the Config.RepPerLevel table.
+These thresholds use an accelerating progression curve for balance.

 Config.RepPerLevel = {